Here's what you need to know.

 Yes — and this is a question I get often.
 There are no known clinically significant interactions between creatine and GLP-1 receptor agonists.
 They work through entirely different pathways: GLP-1 medications act on hormone receptors in the gut and brain; creatine works at the cellular level in muscle tissue.

 Stay well hydrated.
-Creatine draws water into your muscle cells, which is part of how it works — but it also means hydration matters more.
+Creatine draws water into your muscle cells — that's part of how it works — but it also means hydration matters more.
 GLP-1 users can sometimes experience nausea that leads to reduced fluid intake, so be intentional about drinking enough water throughout the day.

 Start with the standard maintenance dose.
 Most research supports 3–5 grams per day.
 You don't need a loading phase, especially if you're new to creatine.